 This post is about succeeding in the marijuana industry.
 And, in just a moment, I’m going to give you my Five-Part Marijuana Success Formula.

-You probably know that my company, Advanced Nutrients, does north of $100 million per year designing, producing, and selling the most popular line of marijuana-specific nutrients in the world.
+You probably know that my company, Advanced Nutrients, does over $100 million per year designing, producing, and selling the most popular line of marijuana-specific nutrients in the world.

 And, because of this, people often ask me some variation of: “BigMike, how did you become so successful?”

 Now, I wasn’t always the Marijuana Don.
 And I wasn’t born into success, that’s for sure.
 On top of having severe dyslexia, ADHD, and OCD, I’m from a lower-middle class home.

 My father was a great salesman but was too lackadaisical to make anything of himself.
 And because of his unwillingness to work hard, our family scraped by, living week to week and often day to day, having only enough for the necessities.

 My mother would scream and yell at him about our money problems.
 They’d break dishes and hurl food at each other, painting the walls and floor with condiments.

 To deal with it, I’d retreat to my bedroom and escape into the pages of the luxury-lifestyle magazine the Robb Report, ogling the mansions, luxury cars, and private jets as passionately as I eyeballed the naked ladies in the issues of Penthouse and Playboy my dad kept under his bed.
 Night after night I’d lose myself in a fantasy world where money was no object.